 In Winter we spent a lot of our time in the Bishop’s, my friend Joy Kerr kept her 2 ponies Trody and Tanzy in the stables there.
 We loved taking the ponies for a trot down the Mill Road, then going back into the narrow tunnel-like avenue, almost

 dark from the huge overhanging chestnut trees that lined the Bishop’s Avenue and then out into the open fields for a gallop right up to “Sunnyside”, then back to groom and feed the ponies and clean out the stables, in the walled in

-in the Gate Lodge at the main entrance, kept a magnificent fruit and vegetable garden.
+who lived in the Gate Lodge at the main entrance kept a magnificent fruit and vegetable garden.

 Main entrance gate to the Bishop's Palace, Mr. John Lyons lived in the gate lodge just inside the small gate on the left.
 The lodge is long gone, but In Summer, Mr. Lyons white roses can still be seen hanging over the wall.

 Another pastime of ours was to climb the very tall narrow palm trees that were just inside the entrance gate of “Prospect House” we called it "The Priests", Fr.
 Lane, Fr.
 Looby and Fr.
 Breen lived there.
 We would sit at the very top